Adrian Clarke (rugby union)

 Adrian Hipkins Clarke (born 23 February 1938) is a former New Zealand rugby union player and politician.
 He represented the All Blacks from 1958 to 1960, and unsuccessfully stood for the National Party in the Henderson electorate at the 1969 general election.

 Early life and family

 Clarke was born in Christchurch on 23 February 1938, the son of Hazel Clarke (née Shoesmith) and Vernon Hipkins Clarke.
 He was educated at Avondale College, Auckland.
 His younger brother, Phil, also played for the All Blacks.

-in 1962, Clarke married Pauline Innes McDonald, and the couple went on to have four children.
+in 1962, Clarke married Pauline Innes McDonald, and the couple went on to have four daughters: Karen, Michelle, Delwyn and Bridgette.